kenyamane/MTBurn-JavaScript-SDK-Install-Guide/WordPress_Plugin_English.md

     - [Set up the tag which assign ad placement](#setup2-2)

-This socument show how to implement tag on WordPress using plug-in.
+This socument show how to implement tag on WordPress using plugin.

 <a name="install"></a>